Safina Center Fellows

 Paul Greenberg – Safina Center Fellow

 Paul Greenberg is the author of the James Beard Award-winning, New York Times bestseller Four Fish: The Future of the Last Wild Food and other books.
 Greenberg’s new book, American Catch is about how we lost and how we might regain American local seafood.
-American Catch is due to be released by Penguin Press in late June, 2014.
+American Catch was released by Penguin Press in June, 2014.

 Dr. Demian Chapman – Safina Center Fellow